-- The offender is engaged in relationships which are supportive of treatment, and the people engaged in relationships with the offender demonstrate an awareness of the sex offender's criminal history including the current offense and of the sex offender's risk to children and potential victims.
-These people actively assist in limiting the offender's contact with children and potential victims.
-Additionally, those who are in either in intimate relationships with the offender or are co-habiting with the offender are willing to participate in treatment and sex offense specific education as needed. - The offender's support system has been given permission by the offender to question and confront the offender about his or her behavior and to report their concerns to the community supervision team and law enforcement authorities when appropriate. - The offender has demonstrated consistent and full compliance with all conditions of supervision and the treatment contract. - The offender has demonstrated consistent ability to avoid high risk environments.
+- The offender's support system has been given permission by the offender to question and confront the offender about his or her behavior and to report their concerns to the community supervision team and law enforcement authorities when appropriate. - The offender has demonstrated consistent and full compliance with all conditions of supervision and the treatment contract. - The offender has demonstrated consistent ability to avoid high risk environments.

-• The offender demonstrates willing and active participation in only pro-social behaviors.
+The offender demonstrates willing and active participation in only pro-social behaviors.

-C. Community & Victim Responsiveness Criteria Progress:
+C. Community & Victim Responsiveness Criteria